bcipolli/bcipolli.github.io/for-profit.md

   <ul>
     <li><b>Online dating</b> - I have surveyed over 100 people, and I can say definitively: we're doing it all wrong.
 I have an idea on how to do it right, get a large user-base, and make good money off of it.</li>
     <li><b>Services</b> - There are few good ways to find services.
 I have some ideas on how to build a system and get traction on it.</li>
+    <li><b>Religion</b> - Religions have some of the best business models out there,  often do social good, and help organize their constituents and provide a platform for others to grasp more easily.
+I can think of a few religions out there in need of such organization; I'm looking for partners to build a religion as a start-up!</li>
   </ul>
 </p>